gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-flows/transfer-order/store-to-store.md

+---
+description: >-
+  Learn how store to store transfer orders are processed in HotWax Commerce.
+---

 # Store to Store

 Stores looking to transfer surplus inventory to another store in need of it work alongside the warehouse manager to create a store-to-store transfer order in NetSuite.
 This facilitates the transfer of inventory from one store location to another.